sahyagiri/DistinctKeywords/README.md

-###  Supported Languages (jupyter notebooks available in examples)
+###  Supported Languages (jupyter notebooks available in examples).
+Please see the word2vec citation to know the models used

 1. English (default) using custom word2vec trained on simplewiki.
 2. German (on test.
 Need support from native speakers).
-Using Word2vec model from [this link](https://devmount.github.io/GermanWordEmbeddings/)
 3. French (on test.
 Need support from native speakers).
-Using word2vec model from [this link](https://fauconnier.github.io/)
 4. Italian (on test.
 Need support from native speakers).
-Using word2vec model from [this link](http://vectors.nlpl.eu/repository/#)
+5. Portuguese (on test.
+Need support from native speakers).

 ##  Installation Instructions